How to survive a time share sales pitch

 Expect to be asked how much you and your family spend a year on vacation and leisure.
-This is a hard question to answer and might throw you off guard.
+This is a tricky question to answer and might throw you off guard.

 If you tell the time share rep you spend $5000 annually on vacations, they’ll show you what their program can get you for $5000.
-Hint: it will always be bigger, better, and more luxurious than what you’re currently spending your money on.
+Hint: it will always be bigger, better, and more luxurious than you spend your money on.

-No matter what your dream destination is, Disneyland or the Maldives, your time share sales person will let you know that your dream property is in their inventory and that your dreams are 100 percent achievable.
+No matter your dream destination, Disneyland or the Maldives, your time share salesperson will let you know that your dream property is in their inventory and that your dreams are 100 percent achievable.

-When it comes to answering questions at a time share sales pitch, less information is always more.
+When answering questions at a time share sales pitch, less information is always more.
 This isn’t the time to be chatty, even if that’s your nature.

 10. The pitch will be directed at the most enthusiastic or attentive partner

-Your sales person knows he has a limited amount of time with you, so they’re going to assess your body language or level of interest.
-If you’re making good eye contact, asking questions, or showing interest (whether or not that interest in genuine) that’s who they’re going to hone in on.
+Your salesperson knows he has limited time with you, so they will assess your body language or level of interest.
+If you’re making good eye contact, asking questions, or showing interest (whether or not that interest is genuine), that’s who they will hone in on.

-They’ll also be looking for clues on who might be the one driving the financial decisions.
-If they think one partner over the other is going to have the final say or be the one to influence, they’ll pay more attention to that person.
+They’ll also look for clues on who might be driving the financial decisions.
+If they think one partner over the other will have the final say or be the one to influence, they’ll pay more attention to that person.

 11. Don’t fake interest

-If you’re going to sign up for a presentation, know that that two hours doesn’t belong to you.
+If you’re going to sign up for a presentation, know that those two hours don’t belong to you.
 Listen politely, but if you know you’re not going to purchase, don’t feign interest you don’t have, gush over the properties, or ask a bunch of questions.

-I think it’s fine to state up front that you are not interested in buying a time share and that you are attending the presentation in order to meet the requirements to get your freebies or discounts.
+It’s OK to state up front that you are not interested in buying a time share and that you are attending the presentation to meet the requirements to get your freebies or discounts.
 Don’t be rude about it.

 12. You don’t owe anyone a justification for a no answer

-During your sales presentation, you’ll be asked questions like “Doesn’t this sound great?” or “Wouldn’t you like to be able to take your family on a luxury vacation every year?” or some other type of question where the only possible answer is yes.
+During your time share sales pitch presentation, you’ll be asked questions like “Doesn’t this sound great?” or “Wouldn’t you like to be able to take your family on a luxury vacation every year?” or some other type of question where the only possible answer is yes.
 They are trying to get you comfortable with saying yes.
-Who looks at a picture of an over water bungalow in Fiji and says “No…that doesn’t look nice at all.”?
+Who looks at a picture of an overwater bungalow in Fiji and says, “No…that doesn’t look nice at all.”

-If you have no intention of buying, look for your opportunity to say no. This is sometimes a slippery slope because you’re required to be attentive for a presentation, because that’s what you agreed to, but at some point in the conversation, you’re going to have to give a hard no or convey you’re not interested.
+If you have no intention of buying, look for your opportunity to say no. This is sometimes a slippery slope because you must be attentive for a presentation because that’s what you agreed to, but at some point in the conversation, you will have to give a hard no or convey you’re not interested.

-You’re not required to give the sales person a detailed explanation as to why, even though they’re sure to ask you.
-We’ve used “This isn’t a fit for us right now” or “We’re not prepared to make that sort of investment without more discussion.”
-You can also use “We just can’t afford that” although they will do their absolute best to focus on the low amount of your monthly payment versus the big picture.
+You’re not required to give the salesperson a detailed explanation as to why, even though they’re sure to ask you.
+We’ve used “This isn’t a fit for us right now” or “We’re not prepared to make that investment without more discussion.”
+You can also use “We just can’t afford that,” although they will do their absolute best to focus on the low amount of your monthly payment versus the big picture.

 If you don’t intend to buy, let them give their sales pitch and then tell them no. You certainly won’t be the first or last person to do that.